elena-bio/Snakemake-Pipelines-V2/snakemake workflow for variant calling.md

 The first Snakemake rule maps reads of a given sample to a given reference genome.
 For alignment, I used the tool minimap2.
 In the Snakefile, I defined the following rule:

+Snakemake accepts rule names as targets if the requested rule does not include wildcards, providing flexibility in specifying targets.
+To manage all desired results efficiently, a rule named **all** can be defined at the top of the workflow, including all typically desired target files as input files.

 usage command
 ```
 rule all:
     input:
         "outputs/output.sam"

 rule minimap2:
     input:
         HGOO2="HG002_35x_PacBio_14kb-15kb.fastq.gz",